Hands-on Gear Review

 Street Price: $150

-Cons: Ground level tieouts are not adjustable, fabric and construction quality could be better, not ideal for winter.
+Cons: Ground level tieouts are not adjustable, fabric and construction quality could be better, bottom door zipper can get buried in snow.

 Best Uses: 3+ season use